-Fourth, prior to shutting of power, electric utilities shall follow the procedures and notice requirements applicable to discontinuance of service for non-payment, including the requirements applicable for sensitive customers, customers who are not proficient in English, multifamily accommodations, and other customer groups. categories.
-The required notice may be provided prior to a breach of the minimum required vegetation clearances so that power may be shut off promptly when a breach occurs.
+Fourth, prior to shutting of power, electric utilities shall follow the thencurrent procedures and notice requirements applicable to discontinuance of service for non-payment, including requirements applicable to medical baseline and life support customers, customers who are not proficient in English, and multifamily accommodations.
+To the extent practical, the required procedures and notice requirements should be completed prior to a breach of the minimum required vegetation clearances in Rule 35, Table 1, Cases 13 and 14, so that power may be shut off promptly if a breach occurs.

-Finally, for vegetation hazards that poseare an immediate threat to public safety (such as vegetation contacting a power line during windy conditions), electric utilities may shut off power to the obstructing property owner's residence or primary place of business at any time.
-Under these circumstances\without prior notice, unless the obstructing property owner is a medical baseline customer.
-If power is shut off without prior notice, the electric utility shall thereafter attempt to contact the property owner for five consecutive business days by daily visits to the property owner's residence or primary place of business, in addition to sending a written notice, until contact is achieved andto inform the property owner is notified why power has been shut off and what steps need to be taken to restore power. service.
+Finally, for vegetation hazards that are an immediate threat to public safety (such as vegetation contacting a power line during windy conditions), electric utilities may shut off power to the obstructing property owner's residence or primary place of business at any time without prior notice, unless the obstructing property owner is a medical baseline customer.
+If power is shut off without prior notice, the electric utility shall thereafter attempt to contact the property owner for five consecutive business days by daily visits to the property owner's residence or primary place of business, in addition to sending a written notice, to inform the property owner why power has been shut off and what steps need to be taken to restore service.
 If a utility determines that it is necessary to shut off power to a medical baseline customer, the utility shall attempt to notify the customer by telephone prior to the shut off.

-If the vegetation hazard involves a major distribution line or a transmission line, it might not be possible to shut off power at the location of the vegetation hazard without affecting many other customers.
+&lt;sup>83 If the vegetation hazard involves a major distribution line or a transmission line, it might not be possible to shut off power at the location of the vegetation hazard without affecting many other customers.